atlas-aerospace-yt/ChessEngine/README.md

 ![pylint](https://github.com/atlas-aerospace-yt/ChessEngine/actions/workflows/pylint.yml/badge.svg)

-### DISCLAIMER: This is an on-going project which is not complete.
+<h4 align="center"> DISCLAIMER: This is an on-going project which is not complete. </h4>

 ## Contents